- fatherhood (n.)

 - favor (v.)

-- "to regard with favor, indulge, treat with partiality," mid-14c., from Old French favorer, from favor (see favor (n.)).
+- mid-14c., "to regard with favor, indulge, treat with partiality," from Old French favorer, from favor "a favor, partiality" (see favor (n.)).
+Meaning "to resemble, look somewhat like" is from c.
+1600.
 Related: Favored; favoring.

 - favorable (adj.)

-- mid-14c., from Old French favorable "well-disposed, favorable, partial," from Latin favorabilis "favored, in favor," from favor (see favor (n.)).
+- late 14c., "kind, friendly," from Old French favorable "well-disposed, favorable, partial," from Latin favorabilis "favored, in favor," from favor "good will, partiality" (see favor (n.)).
+Meaning "advantageous" is from mid-15c.
+In Middle English it also meant "attractive, pleasing, agreeable."
 Related: Favorably.

 - favorite (n.)